 Portsmouth, 1984.
 Thirteen-year-old Jake’s world is unravelling as his father and older brother leave home, and his mother, Mary, plunges into alcoholic freefall.
 When his parents reconcile, life finally seems to be looking up.
 Their first family holiday, announced over scampi and chips in the Royal Oak, promises to be the icing on the cake – until long-unspoken family secrets begin to surface.
 Locations include 1950s Brighton, 1980s Portsmouth, the Dordogne, and the Isle of Wight where Jake holidays with his cousins in the West of the island.

-The following island-set books are ones I haven’t read, but list additionally for your interest.
 All these books can be found in Waterstones on the Isle of Wight, as well as in various online stores.
-Happy reading!
+Happy holidays … and happy reading!